-I adapted the following insights from Lenore Thompson’s Personality Type book.
-If you wish to learn more, I recommend it as an excellent, in-depth resource with far more insights than alluded to here.
+I adapted the following from Lenore Thompson’s Personality Type book.
+If you wish to learn more, I recommend it as an excellent, in-depth resource with more insights than alluded to here.

 The EFJ’s dominant function, Extroverted Feeling (Fe), is an objective function that focuses attention on people’s behaviors and interprets them in a standardized way.
 It disregards their own immediate emotional preference to meet conventional standards of behavior, setting aside Self for appropriateness.
 They organize data by relatedness to the Self, and their categories of relationships it maintains in the outside world.
 Fe measures opinions against external behavioral standards.
 Unlike the facts that govern ETJ types, Fe’s relatedness involves human beings.
 These categories of relationships result in a myriad of assumptions about appropriate behaviors.
 EFJs use these categories to set priorities, make decisions, understand their obligation to others, and anticipate others’ behavior toward them.

 They laugh and cry easily, are there for people in trouble, referee arguments, soothe egos, and are nurturing, concerned, and attentive.
 Their behaviors are the vocabulary that signals their concern and attention.
-They are fluid in this language, which makes them easy to offend if a social gesture is not extended to them.
+They are fluid in this language, which makes them easy to offend if someone does not extend a social gesture to them.
 (For example, if they live in a culture where it’s expected for a visitor to bring the hostess a gift, and the visitor does not, or is unaware of this tradition.)
 They need expressions of social relationships made in the expected way to genuinely experience them.

 They orient their second function to acquire information about others’ reactions and expectations.
 EFJs may find their subjective thoughts negative, self-critical, or disapproving.
 The EFJ thinks such thoughts are unworthy of them and shouldn’t be entertained.
 They want to live above their negative thoughts and reactions, hoping to inspire themseelves to do better.
 Without lower functional development, the EFJ sees the messy, wild side of life as something to be controlled.
 They may sacrifice personal needs to maintain a harmonious relationship, and then feel resentful about it.
 The growth challenge they face is learning to take circumstances into account and know receiving is sometimes a more responsible choice than giving.